 Very few companies seem to have enough warehousing space.
 Almost 80% of the companies I have interacted with as part of my projects (and that number runs in thousands, when you count the suppliers, customers and other supply chain partners of clients and customers) have sometime or other complained about running out of warehousing space.

 Impressive things are difficult to forget.
 And, sometimes difficult to describe in a manner which does full justice to their impressiveness.
 Let me make an attempt using what sticks in the memory after the last decade or so.
-We were at a presentation by a fairly large logistics company who were incumbents at a client of
+We were at a presentation by a fairly large logistics company who were

 No other industry, barring IT, treats its buyers with as much disdain and contempt at the logistics industry.
 To make it palatable they mix just the right amount of respectful words in between.
 If you are not exposed to the world I am talking about, I am sure you would find this hard to believe,